Gribov ambiguity: Background

-In Abelian gauge theory (i.e. in QED) it suffices to simply choose a gauge.
+In Abelian gauge theory (i.e. in quantum electrodynamics) it suffices to simply choose a gauge.
 A popular one is the Lorenz gauge $\partial^\mu A_\mu = 0$, which has the advantage of being Lorentz invariant.
-In non-Abelian gauge theories (such as QCD) the situation is more complicated due to the more complex structure of the non-Abelian gauge group.
+In non-Abelian gauge theories (such as quantum chromodynamics) the situation is more complicated due to the more complex structure of the non-Abelian gauge group.